amamenko/inky-doodle/README.md

 The Instagram link and date of posting for that particular Inky Doodle are then automatically stored via [the JavaScript SDK for Contentful's Content Management API](https://www.npmjs.com/package/contentful-management).

-The Instagram link and date of posting for that particular Inky Doodle are then automatically stored via [the JavaScript SDK for Contentful's Content Management API](https://www.npmjs.com/package/contentful-management).

 The server was deployed to [Heroku](https://www.heroku.com) and the Heroku dyno kept awake with [Kaffeine](https://kaffeine.herokuapp.com).

 ## Upcoming Features